Brake light bulb replacement from $34

 Symptoms that you require brake light bulb replacement

 - One or more brake light bulbs will not illuminate

-- A brake warning light or message on the instrument cluster
+- On some high end vehicles, a brake warning light or message will appear on the instrument cluster

 - The boot is opened and the taillamp assembly is removed